-A case-based design can be applied for example if the evaluated project is a part of a larger programme carried out in different locations or by different organisations.
-This may provide an opportunity to obtain case study data that will be used in comparative analysis.
-To use the comparative case-based evaluation design, you should collect information not only about the outcome indicator that you measure in the evaluated project, but also about all important factors that may affect the value of this indicator.
-The set of such factors should be determined on the basis of theory of change.
+If the evaluated project is a part of a larger programme carried out in different locations or by different organisations, this may provide an opportunity to obtain comparative data that will be used in the impact evaluation based on case study analyses.
+To use the case-based evaluation design, you should collect information not only about the outcome indicator that you measure in the evaluated project, but also about all important factors that may affect the value of this indicator.
+The set of such factors should be determined on the basis of the project theory, taking into account the different elements which may influence the intended change.

-It is worth remembering that in this design it is possible to use information about projects implemented in the past.
+It is worth remembering that in this model it is possible to use information about projects implemented in the past.
 Regardless of where the analysed cases come from, it is important to obtain a predetermined set of information from them.
-The final analysis is based on a table that summarises the data from all analysed cases concerning the occurrence of the intended change as well as of the project and non-project factors that may have affected it.
+The final analysis is based on a table that summarises the data from all analysed cases concerning the occurrence of the factors that may affect the intended change of the outcome indicator and, of course, the outcome indicator itself.